What is Tuition Protection Service (TPS)?

 How can I obtain credit transfer or RPL?

 You can apply for credit transfer or recognition of prior learning (RPL) at application time by ticking the box in the application form for enrolment that you would like to apply.
 Ironwood Admissions will send you a Credit Transfer form or RPL form at the time of enrolment.
 You will need to show original transcripts to obtain course credit.
 The manager administration will finalise your application for course credit or RPL within one week of enrolment.
 Duration of your course will be adjusted based on the course credit granted and COE adjusted accordingly.

 Do I get my tuition fee reduced for the units transferred through course credit or RPL?

-Normally, ICT reduces the fee for the units transferred through course credit or RPL.
+Normally, Ironwood reduces the fee for the units transferred through course credit or RPL.
 However, administration fee may be charged for it.

 How can I know my academic results?